Suella Braverman is back in the news for being very speedy.

 "Even asking a question of a civil servant as to how she might go on one of these courses puts them in an impossible position."

-Labour leader Sir Keir Starmer said it looked like "inappropriate action took place".
+As opposition parties called for an inquiry into whether she breached ministerial rules, Labour leader Sir Keir Starmer said it looked like "inappropriate action took place".

 Nazir Afzal, a former chief prosecutor for the northwest, said there was “one law for Suella, another for the rest of us”.

 He added: “Many who are offered a course rather than points for speeding are grateful for the opportunity.
 Part of its usefulness is that speeders learn together.
 The home secretary thinks that this doesn’t apply to her.
 That somehow she can’t be seen to accept responsibility for her actions in a classroom setting, it’s the arrogance of power.”